kertukagreisi/car_rental_ui/README.md

-# car_wash_ui
+# car_rental_ui

-Flutter application for car wash which does calls on the backend.
+Flutter application for car rental which does calls on the backend.

 ## Openapi code generator